Civic Campus Project

 City Hall Construction & Police Station Expansion

-The City of Mountlake Terrace is asking voters to consider Proposition 1, which would authorize up to $12,500,000 in bonds for Civic Campus improvements, and excess property taxes to repay those bonds.
+Mountlake Terrace voters approved Proposition 1 in November, 2017, which authorizes up to $12,500,000 in bonds for Civic Campus improvements, and excess property taxes to repay those bonds.
 The bonds would mature within 30 years.

 Currently the City is renting office space to provide city services after a ceiling collapse at the former City Hall in 2008.
 Voters approved a levy lid lift in 2016 to provide a funding source for the rent in order to allow sufficient time to fund, design and construct a new City Hall.

 A nine-member committee of residents was appointed by the City Council in late 2016 to develop a plan for a City Hall with community input.
 The committee spent the first part of 2017 evaluating what was needed for a City Hall and Police Station expansion, and meeting with the community for input on design, cost and layout.

 The result of the committee’s work was a recommendation for construction of a new City Hall and Police Station expansion.

 Following additional input from the committee and community, the City Council moved forward with a $12.5 million proposal for a new City Hall and expansion of Police Station on the November 7, 2017 ballot.

 The $12.5 million cost of the project is one-half of the project proposed in 2012 and 2013.